y7nieSEl5/eqtune/README.md

 # eqtune

-A lightweight, system-wide audio equalizer for macOS — a single Rust binary you build and run yourself.
+A lightweight, system-wide audio equalizer for macOS.

 ## Why

 Mac speakers and headphone outputs are tuned conservatively out of the box — often mid-heavy and a bit flat, so music can sound closed-in. macOS has **no built-in system-wide EQ**, and the existing tools tend to be heavyweight: they install loopback/kernel drivers and *replace* your default output device, which breaks macOS's normal "switch to the headphones when I plug them in" behaviour.

-eqtune is the minimal alternative.
-It taps the system audio mix with Apple's modern **Core Audio process-tap API** (macOS 14.2+, no driver, no kernel extension, no code signing), applies a parametric EQ, and plays the result back to your **current** output device.
-Because it never hijacks the default device, plugging in EarPods or Bluetooth keeps working normally — eqtune just follows.
+eqtune taps the system audio mix with Apple's modern **Core Audio process-tap API** (macOS 14.2+, no driver, no kernel extension, no code signing), applies a parametric EQ, and plays the result back to your **current** output device.
+Because it never hijacks the default device, plugging in EarPods or Bluetooth keeps working normally.
 It ships a few curated presets and lets you tweak any frequency yourself.

 ## Requirements